imdhemy/imdhemy.github.io/_posts/testing/2022-08-13-what-is-a-unit-test.md

 Should I publish such an article?
 As I said, I got blocked by this idea, the thing that stopped me from completing the series I started about [testing](/blog/testing/we-need-more-tests).

-Finally, I decided to write this article to explain refer to it in case I needed in next articles, at least it will be an internal reference.
+Finally, I decided to write this article to refer to it in case I needed in next articles, at least it will be an internal reference.

 ## What is a unit test?